ypyogeshpatil07/springboot-rest-ebi-test/README.md

 * Open Docker Quickstart Terminal and Go to project root folder ,type command `docker build -t springboot-rest-ebi-test.jar .`
 * Check docker image with a command `docker image ls`
 * Run a docker image `docker run -p 9090:8080 springboot-rest-ebi-test.jar`
+* To access application use IP address which is assigned by Docker when we open a tool box instead of localhost like [http://IP_ADDRESS:9090/person/]

 #### REST Services